Bonis98/OAuth2-server/README.md

 1. Clone this Repo
 1. `cd` into the project root folder, and run `npm install`
     - If `npm` is not installed, install it and then run `npm install`
-1. Run `npm start` to boot up the oauth 2.0 server
+1. Run `npm start` to boot up the oauth 2.0 Server
 1. Run `npm test` to run unit tests that cover all implemented grants
     - For verbose output, modify `level` in `tests/setup.js` to be `DebugControl.levels.ALL`